opensciencegrid/docker-xcache/atlas-xcache/README.md

 Separately mount all the disks that should be used for caching (JBODs).
 Have a list of mount directories and total disk size ready.

+In addition to running XCache service itself, we require ATLAS instances to run two more processes:

+- sending heartbeats to VP/Rucio
+- forwarding monitoring information to ELK stack at UChicago.

+This is easiest done using docker and docker-compose.

 Install and start __docker__:

 ```shell